aterreno/etcd-clojure/README.md

 This library now supports V2 of the etcd API.

-The default server endpoing is http://127.0.0.1 running on port 4001, however you can 'connect' to any server by using the connect! function:
+The default server endpoint is http://127.0.0.1 running on port 4001, however you can 'connect' to any server by using the connect! function:

 	(connect!
 "196.0.0.1")